To be certified as a Level I Assessor-Appraiser, an individual must:

 The Department offers an online, self-paced tutorial for those individuals interested in obtaining their Level I Assessor-Appraiser certification.
-The tutorial, which is available from this webpage, allows individuals to use an audio and video presentation of the class materials to prepare for the Level I examination.
+The tutorial allows individuals to review the presentation of the class materials to prepare for the Level I examination and review and listen to the problems and answers.

 Materials Needed for Self-Paced Tutorial